Back to all terms

 A lapsed policy is an insurance contract that has ended because the required premium was not paid within the grace period.
 Once a policy lapses, coverage stops, and the insurer is no longer obligated to pay any benefits for claims incurred after the lapse date.
 A lapse can occur in any type of insurance - including health, dental, life, or disability - when the policyholder fails to make a payment by the due date and does not bring the account up to date before the grace period expires.

-In most cases, the insurer provides written notice before cancellation, giving the policyholder an opportunity to reinstate coverage.
+In Canadian insurance, a lapse is a break in coverage because the policy is no longer in force, most often tied to a missed scheduled premium payment, an uncompleted required renewal step, or an unsatisfied reinstatement condition after an interruption.
+This differs from non-renewal, which means the policy will not continue into the next term, and from cancellation, which is the ending of the policy under the contract.
+In most cases the insurer provides written notice before cancellation, giving the policyholder an opportunity to reinstate coverage.
 Some policies can be reinstated within a specified time frame by paying the overdue premiums and, in some cases, providing updated health information.
-However, if the reinstatement period passes, the policyholder must apply for a new policy, which may require medical underwriting and could result in higher premiums or declined coverage.
+If the reinstatement period passes, the policyholder must apply for a new policy, which may require medical underwriting and could result in higher premiums or declined coverage.
+In group settings such as a Government of Alberta group benefit plan, both the employer and the enrolled employee must pay their portion of premiums, and employees who fail to remit benefit premiums when due will have their group benefits coverage terminated.

 Example: